KiNoYo/rotation-builder/Readme.txt

 [*]You need to set the keybind that selects this rotation by left clicking the keybind
     button at the top of the window under the rotation name box.
 [*]To select a Action just left click the action name in the top right Action list box.
-[*]All the options for the selected action are in the tabs to the right
+[*]All the options for the selected action are in the three tabs below General,Player,Target
-    If you mouseover any option it will tell you what it does.
+    If you mouseover each option it will tell you what it does.
 [*]Once you are done editing your Actions and Rotation click the Save button.
 [*]You can close the rotation window now and to select that rotation hit the button you bound
     in step 8.